 The Asics Nimbus is one of the many lines of shoes released by the manufacturer in recent years.

-Overall, these pairs of footwear are characterized by their somewhat tall heels, average slopes, and low weights.
+Overall, these pairs of footwear are characterized by their somewhat tall heels, average slopes, and low weights - a neutral running shoe.

 The top slope of the shoes has a surprisingly flat appearance, while the region around the ankle sits high.